 Join us – with your team – to learn, create and use:

 This team workshop is geared toward taking advantage of what you already know, have experienced, and the problems you are trying to solve right now.
-All that without losing sight of where the company is going … without the need to reinvent or completely stall.
-Use the work you’ve already done, the base of knowledge already in place, and your business plan to leverage and adapt for maximizing growth.
+The Summit will focus teams as to where the company is going, using insights and research from industry experts.

-On February 1, 2019, Denver Metro business leaders will gather to learn recent thinking and insight from national and global leaders, focused for medium sized and startup operations.
+Participating Denver Metro business leaders will learn recent thinking and insight from national and global leaders, and practice addressing these three major challenges.

 The Growth Strategy Summit is a good reason to work away from your office that Friday, to refresh your methods and approaches, investing in your own professional development with 100 of your peers.